 This tab has two sections.
 In the top section, you can create user-defined variables for the import.
 The bottom section displays the built-in system variables that can be used in the import, such as temptable.
-This Built-in Variables section is for reference only.
+This Built-in Variables section is for reference only, so that you can see the variables available for use.

-- To add a variable, click Add variable .
-The new variable row is added below the row that is currently selected. - To edit a variable, type the changes into the grid.

-If you change the name of a variable, you must update any references to that variable in the import to use the new name.

-• To delete a variable, select the row that you want to delete and then click Remove variable X.

-Make sure the variable is not used in the import before deleting it.
+- To add a variable, click Add variable The new variable row is added below the row that is currently selected. - To edit a variable, type the changes into the grid.
+If you change the name of a variable, you must update any references to that variable in the import to use the new name. - To delete a variable, select the row that you want to delete and then click Remove variable X. Make sure the variable is not used in the import before deleting it.
 If the import references a variable that is not defined, an error will result when executing the import.